-With expert guides, specialist equipment and all transfers seamlessly taken care of, you will have four days to immerse yourself in Cape Town’s ocean, swapping your bikini for a bodyheat-loving wetsuit and losing yourself to the eternal ebb and flow of the waves.
+With expert guides, specialist equipment and all transfers seamlessly taken care of, you will have four days to immerse yourself in Cape Town’s ocean, swapping your swimsuit for a bodyheat-loving wetsuit and losing yourself to the eternal ebb and flow of the waves.

 Get a firsthand taste of these experiences with our videos: